 Kick counts are an essential tool for monitoring your baby’s well-being during pregnancy.
-It’s important to start tracking these movements around the 28th week and to do so at consistent times each day.
-Knowing how to accurately count kicks and understanding what constitutes a movement can help you recognize any significant changes.
-What should you do if you notice a decline in activity?
-Understanding the key signs to watch for could make all the difference.
+Start tracking these movements around the 28th week and do so at consistent times each day.
+Knowing how to count kicks accurately, and understanding what counts as a movement, helps you catch any significant changes early.
+Knowing what to do if you notice a decline in activity could make all the difference.

 Understanding the Importance of Kick Counts

-Regularly tracking these movements helps you establish a baseline for what’s normal for your baby, enabling you to notice any significant changes.
-Reduced fetal movement may indicate potential complications, prompting timely medical attention.
+Kick counts give you a direct window into your baby’s health during pregnancy.
+Regular tracking helps you establish a baseline for what’s normal for your baby, so you can spot any significant changes.
+Reduced fetal movement can signal potential complications, and catching that early leads to faster medical attention.

 Tracking your baby’s movements helps you recognize what’s normal and notice any concerning changes that may require immediate medical attention.